-INTEGRATION: Technically, “soil health” is a misnomer since soil alone cannot be healthy.
-Rather, healthy functioning of soil arises to the extent that plants, microbes and soil-inhabiting animals actively participate in building and sustaining their whole environment.
+INTEGRATION: Actually, “soil health” is a misnomer: since soil alone cannot be healthy.
+Rather, healthy functioning of soil arises to the extent that plants, microbes and soil-inhabiting animals actively participate in building and sustaining their environment.
 The phenomena of organisms acting to modify and improve their habitat is recognized in modern biology as niche construction.

-THE CHALLENGE: Farmers are often characterized as needing to shift management practices favoring healthier soil.
-But agricultural scientists should be equally implicated.
-Scientific practices of soil analysis have traditionally not recognized biological factors as playing an important role in productivity.
-Both modern farming practices and the conduct of the agricultural sciences bear some responsibility for the deepening dilemma of soil degradation and carbon loss.
+THE CHALLENGE: Farmers are often characterized as needing to shift management practices favoring soil building.
+But agricultural scientists are equally implicated.
+Scientific practices of soil analysis have traditionally not recognized biological factors as playing an important role in productivity and have stressed yield and nutrient input.
+Current farming practices and the pursuit of science bear equal responsibility for the deepening dilemma of soil degradation and carbon loss.

 Cornerstone soil tests that integrate biological traits include Solvita®-CO2 for microbial activities and Solvita®-SLAN for humus quality.

 Woods End’s brand Solvita® has advanced across several markets and is inspiring soil conservationists, farmers, grain processors and composters in new ways to gauge the quality of their environment.